Silicon-E/TurboFunction/README.md

 ### ##function

 Defines a type of symbol called a **local function**.
-The value of a local function is the namespaced ID of a function generated by Turbo containing the text supplied to the `##function` directive.
+When inserted, a local function evaluates to the namespaced ID of a function generated by Turbo containing the code supplied to the `##function` directive.
+Local functions cannot be invoked.

 > ```
 > ##function <name>